pickles976/SDLForth/README.md

 - [ ] improve the way of initializing the built-ins table
 - [ ] add case-insensitivity
 - [ ] improve "error handling" for stack overflow/underflow errors

-#### Performance?
-- [ ] bytecode interpreter?
-- [ ] instead of storing user-defined functions as strings to interpret, store them as a list of bytecode instructions